Training your dog to use a dog crate can be a relatively easy affair, and any dog of any age can be trained.

 As with any training – it should be fun for you both.
 Don’t overdo it with long sessions.
 It is better to have lots of short lessons, and lots of praise and smiles.

 The kennel should not be used for punishment as any potential negative association should be avoided.
 It should be used if you move house, travel, caravan, boat or when taking your dog to other homes or premises so that your dog has a continuity among the change.

 Good crate training is very important.
 The bad news is that dependant upon the dog, it sometimes takes some time, the good news is that it usually works.
 However, never leave your dog locked in his crate or playpen for long periods alone.
 It is not fair.
 A dog who is unhappy being confined may try to escape and may cause damage to the crate or to itself.

 Kennel Club Advice on Dog Crate Training

-You can gradually increase the time the puppy stays in the crate, and initially this should be whilst you are in the room with it.
+- Gradually increase the time the puppy stays in the crate, and initially, this should be whilst you are in the room with it

 Warnings and Safety Tips